 Further information concerning our project partners:

-Objective of the qualitative survey is the reconstruction of events and decisions which took place before the assemblies.
+The Objective of the qualitative survey is the reconstruction of events and decisions which took place before the assemblies.
 For this, 425 partly standardised guideline interviews have been made, 228 in electoral districts and 197 on the Land level.
 The audios comprising 63 hours have been completely transcribed.
-Currently the transcripts and notes are analysed with MAXQDA.
+Currently, the transcripts and notes are analysed with MAXQDA.

 On the whole 125 nomination assemblies have been scientifically observed.
 They included 72 assemblies in electoral districts and 53 party conventions on Land level.
 Most of the assemblies have been chosen following a randomised sample.
 Besides the IParl-Team also 43 staff members have been employed.

-The media analysis catalogues articles as additional source of information for the candidate selection for the German Bundestag 2017.
-With that, IParl can gather additional information within the scope of in-depth studies as well as new findings about number and way of reporting.
+The media analysis catalogues articles as an additional source of information for the candidate selection for the German Bundestag 2017.
+With that, IParl can gather additional information within the scope of in-depth studies as well as new findings about the number and the way of reporting.
 More than 700 articles are already entered and catalogued.

 The analysis of the statutes examines the regulations of the parties for the candidate nomination.
 For this, not only the statutes itself but all written rules available with reference to candidate nomination of the parties on federal level and Land level have been included (e.g. election regulations, rules of procedure, statutes for women).
-On the whole 172 documents have been analysed.
+On the whole, 172 documents have been analysed.